Google is finally taking the smartphone fight seriously, launching two new handsets with one simple message: Pixel, Phone by Google.

 The XL does offer a battery saver mode, too, but it's the native Android offering and is rather basic.
 Google will tell you that Android Nougat offers great Doze battery saving without you having to do anything: but sometimes we just want to toggle on a mode to ensure we're not wasting power we don't need to.

 There's a USB Type-C connection on the bottom of the Pixel XL and this offers fast charging, so if you do run short of juice then a quick blast will have you back in action again.
 However, there is no wireless charging.

 Google Pixel XL review: Unique software charms

-The Pixel XL launches on Android 7.1 Nougat, bringing with it a number of unique Pixel features, designed to make this device stand-out from other Android phones and to offer a little more than previous Nexus devices of old.
+The Pixel XL launched on Android 7.1 Nougat, and has since been updated to Android 7.1.1, bringing with it a number of unique Pixel features, designed to make this device stand-out from other Android phones and to offer a little more than previous Nexus devices of old.